coredao-org/CoreDAO-Docs/docs/Learn/core-concepts/overview.md

 ## Introduction

-Core is a high-performance, EVM-compatible Layer-1 blockchain, designed to be Bitcoin's complementary and hyper-scalable smart contract platform.
+Core is a high-performance, EVM-compatible Layer 1 blockchain, designed to be Bitcoin's complementary and hyper-scalable smart contract platform.
 By leveraging Bitcoin-native CLTV timelocks, Bitcoin mining hash power, and modern smart contract capabilities, Core unlocks Bitcoin as both the prime protector and central asset of a thriving decentralized application ecosystem.

 ## Purpose and Mission